Alien

 We are told we watch horror films because they offer a vicariously thrilling, and thus safe experience.
 I don’t believe that.
 I believe horror films are instructive.

-Stanley Kubrick’s adaptation of Anthony Burgess’ novel is still relevant today because the Ludovico Technique is conversion therapy: Pray Away The Gay.
+Kubrick’s controversial film remains relevant because of the Ludovico Technique’s conversion therapy: Pray Away the Gay.

-As Hollywood found the formula for the modern blockbuster, Warren Beatty embarked on a project examining the origins of American communism.
+As the US embraced Reaganomics and Hollywood found the formula for the modern blockbuster, Warren Beatty embarked on a project examining the origins of American communism.

 The influence of Fritz Lang’s Metropolis extends far beyond sci-fi and can be seen in films are varied as Casablanca, An American in Paris and The Birds.